Robert Gordon University2015 League Table Ranking 54

 ImaGeS – Institute for Management, Governance and Society Research.
-Topics: Business & Enterprise; Governance & Society and Information & Communication.
+Topics: Business & Enterprise; Governance & Society and Information & Communication.years.

-- The vocational nature of our courses is borne out by our graduate employment rates – we are named consistently as one of the best UK Universities for graduate employment and have one of the lowest unemployment rates for graduates in Scotland.
+- Due to our vocational courses – we are consistently named as one of the best UK Universities for graduate employment.
 Read more about our graduate employability success rates.

 - All undergraduate courses offer an effective combination of academic study and practical experience, with most including periods of work placement.

 - All of our courses are designed and developed in close consultation with the relevant professional bodies, and, where relevant, courses will carry accreditation by the relevant professional bodies.